 But what if…

 …Tangem folds, the servers are shut down, or the application disappears from Google Play and the App Store?
 The answer is simple: nothing.
 You will be able to continue using Tangem Wallet with no issues.
-To find out more, read our article on "How the Tangem Wallet will work without Tangem".
+To learn more, read our article "How the Tangem Wallet will work without Tangem".